43-Degree Water Inline Spinner

 Not a big deal.

 So if I got hooked deeply twice in one day, so be it.
-I’d have my bass.
+I’d have my bass!

-Nineteen inches of it.
+Nineteen inches.
 Released.